Data model

 deleted_at timestamp Date of deletion

-In the application, a building /room or a site can be attached to a building /room from a building object / room.
+In the app, a building / room or a site can be linked with a building / room from a building object / room.

 Racks